 Healthy Eating Advice: Ramadan on GLP-1s

-If you are using a GLP-1 drug over Ramadan, continue eating a healthy, balanced diet made up of whole foods and drink plenty of water.
+If you are using a GLP-1 treatment over Ramadan, continue eating a healthy, balanced diet made up of whole foods.
+Try to include healthy fats, complex carbohydrates and protein at meal times.
+Drink plenty of water too.

-If you are concerned about side effects, or feel they are too much to handle while you fast, speak to your doctor, one of our pharmacists or another healthcare professional.
+If you are concerned about side effects, or feel they are too much to handle during fasting periods, speak to your doctor, one of our pharmacists or another healthcare professional.

 Even if you do not feel hungry, do not skip your suhoor or iftar meals.
-It’s vital to make sure you are still eating enough, particularly while your body is undergoing the strain of a fast (and, for some people, still maintaining the same level of physical activity).
+Make sure you are still eating enough, particularly while your body is undergoing the strain of a fast.
+Some people may benefit from maintaining the same level of physical activity.

 A healthy, balanced diet and staying hydrated between iftar and suhoor will help ensure your bowel habits remain healthy.
 During this time, many Muslims partake in congregational prayers, which require standing.
 So drinking water or diluting juice (squash) is a great way to stay replenished.